-- identify the evolution of specialised construction techniques and how they are deployed in large projects
+- identify specialised construction techniques and explain how they are deployed in large projects

 Note: Level 2 subjects normally assume a moderate level of prior knowledge in the area, eg from completing all Level 1 subjects or relevant experience.

-In this subject, students will examine the techniques associated with the construction and management of a specialized building.
-Issues covered include advance construction techniques used in deep excavations, basement construction, dewatering, soil stabilisation, underpinning, remote sensing, actuation and automation techniques, temporary support and demolition.
+In this subject, students will examine advanced techniques and methodologies used in construction works, such as deep excavations, basement construction, dewatering, retaining walls, soil stabilisation, underpinning, structural concrete, temporary support and demolition.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.